bmeck/I-D/javascript-mjs/draft.md

 Restrictions on usage:

-: The file extension .mjs must be parsed using the Module grammar of {{ECMA-262}}
+: The .mjs file extension signals that the file represents a JavaScript module.
+Execution environments that rely on file extensions to determine how to process inputs parse .mjs files using the Module grammar of {{ECMA-262}}.

 Author: